SavageLearning/machete2/README.md

 # Overview

-Included with this application is an example of the optional DB API module.
+Included with this repository is:
+	- Hibernate + Postgres, includes integration testing against Postgres
+	- Grafana and Graphite containers for metrics in dev
+	- Swagger API
+## Hibernate ORM
 The examples provided illustrate a few of the features available in [Hibernate](http://hibernate.org/), along with demonstrating how these are used from within Dropwizard.

 This database example is comprised of the following classes: